cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_10-00-00_advantages-of-using-iele-en.md

 description: IELE about
 parent: 2020-05-04_10-00-00_about
 order: 3
-last_updated: "2020-05-01T09:00:00+01:00"
+last_updated: "2020-12-15T09:00:00+01:00"
 redirects:
   - from: /en/iele/about/advantages-of-using-iele/
     type: "301"
 ---
 ## Advantages of using IELE

-In the Goguen phase of the Cardano project, the Ethereum virtual machine (EVM) has been replaced by IELE.
 IELE is the foundation of a strategy to make secure, reliable, and efficient smart contracts easier to write.
 Many of its benefits will only appear in later phases, but Solidity programmers get some of them now.

 ### No arithmetic for 'int' and 'uint' types.